 [A] Radical-minded union of the English-speaking states.
 Such a consolidation could say effectively “Stop the fighting”.
 It has to be said, arms in hand.
 Peace is not a foolish, faceless thing; it is not the retreating aspect of humanity.
 It is something more difficult than war, more exacting of human energy.
 (27)

-Taken in isolation, some of Wells’ formulations of his opinions may be objectionable to modern sensibilities.
+Taken in isolation, some of Wells’ formulations of his opinions may be objectionable to contemporary sensibilities.
 Taken together, they show a writer who never stopped going over the problems of his society, who was never happy with formulae or with the received opinions of his time, and who always maintained a measure of open-mindedness, even if prone to excesses.
-Reading Wells remains bracing; there is an everyman quality to his indignant reactions to the stupidity and self-servingness of those in power, his deeply ingrained hatred of cant and hypocrisy; but it is allied to an intelligence and breadth of knowledge beyond most and an unerring dedication to ameliorating the muddle of worldly affairs, with the final end of bringing all of humanity together in one harmonious World State.
+Reading Wells remains bracing.
+There is an everyman quality to his indignant reactions to the stupidity and self-servingness of those in power, his deeply ingrained hatred of cant and hypocrisy; but it is allied to an intelligence and breadth of knowledge beyond most and an unerring dedication to ameliorating the muddle of worldly affairs, with the final end of bringing all of humanity together in one harmonious World State.
 His prose style is brisk and lively in this late book, he ‘s still hopeful and still spoiling for a fight.
 But now, almost seventy years after his death, the Wellsian Utopia is as far away as ever, so perhaps he was an imperfect prophet, or perhaps the world hasn’t caught up with him yet.